 Note of Abstention: The Attorney General’s Office withholds support until there is clarification of the practicalities of LDCs filing plans in conjunction with an electric distribution company.

-Comment: Heet - It would be better if the text used the term “entity” rather than “party.”
-“Party” is not as specific as “entity.”
-Further, if we require this to be REQUIRED to be in conjunction, we will come closer to an integrated plan.

 Requires consideration of “all reasonable alternatives to natural gas”

-Proposed by: LEAN/NCLC – with amendment
+Proposed by: LEAN, NCLC – with amendment

 Proposal Statement: We recommended this as consistent with meeting the emissions goals of Chapter 21N, but must offer one amendment to our original suggestion – requiring consideration of “all reasonable non-combusting alternatives to natural gas.”
 This is intended to support development of networked thermal heat as well as non-pipe alternatives.
 However, the addition of “non-combusting” is needed to clarify the alternatives that are being specified, and that these alternatives do not include potentially expensive and dangerous alternatives such as hydrogen.
 It is possible that this entire revision would not be needed, in light of the addition of “non-pipe alternatives” to the definition section.

 Supported by: Massachusetts Attorney General’s Office

+HEET with clarification - If non-gas pipe alternatives are required wherever economically feasible, “all reasonable alternatives to natural gas” would not be needed.

+If NCLC and LEAN still want to use this language, then given that RNG and hydrogen are more expensive than natural gas and both gasses still create emissions, HEET suggests changing the language to requiring consideration of “non-gas pipe alternatives” instead of “all reasonable alternatives to natural gas.”

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil